istio/istio/README.md

 Istio currently supports Kubernetes, Consul, and Eureka-based environments.
 We plan support for additional platforms such as Cloud Foundry, and Mesos in the near future.

-## Istio authors

-Istio is an open source project with an active development community.
-The project was started by teams from Google and IBM, in partnership with the Envoy team at Lyft.

 ## Repositories